explosion/spaCy/website/docs/usage/training.md

 #### Example: Custom logging function {#custom-logging}

-During training, the results of each step are passed to a logger function in a dictionary providing the following information:
+During training, the results of each step are passed to a logger function.
+By default, these results are written to the console with the [`ConsoleLogger`](/api/top-level#ConsoleLogger).
+There is also built-in support for writing the log files to [Weights & Biases](https://www.wandb.com/) with the [`WandbLogger`](/api/top-level#WandbLogger).
+The logger function receives a **dictionary** with the following keys:

 | Key            | Value                                                                                          |
 | -------------- | ---------------------------------------------------------------------------------------------- |